 Different irrigation methods for the vegetable garden

-For the home garden, there are three main methods of irrigation to choose from: drip, micro-sprinkler, or soaker.
+For the home garden, there are three main irrigation methods: drip, micro-sprinkler, or soaker.

-This is the most efficient way to water the vegetable garden.
+Drip is the most efficient way to water the vegetable garden.
 It uses 1/4 inch tubing with pre-set drip holes.
-The holes are either 18 inches or 12 inches apart.
-Each tube runs along one planted row.
-Then they are connected to the mainline/ tube that is attached to the pressure adapter.
+Then, they connect to the mainline/ tube through the pressure adapter.
 The latter is either linked to a spigot or a sprinkler zone.

 Using drip tubing saves you the hassle of piercing holes and plugging emitters.
-The spacing of the holes works with most conventional home gardening spacing methods, including Squarefoot gardening.
+In addition, the spacing of the holes works with most conventional home gardening spacing methods, including Squarefoot gardening.

-This is another common irrigation method used for vegetable gardens.
+Micro sprinklers are another standard irrigation method used for vegetable gardens.
 It uses emitters that spray water, just like the sprinkler, but on a smaller scale.
 The water sprayed covers more surface area than the drip.
 The downside is that it encourages weeds, and water may not reach all the plants.
 There are two ways to set this system.

 - Run a 1/4 inch tubing along each planted row and plug in an emitter at the distance you wish.